varghese-peter/EEG-Discrimination-study/README.md

 You need to have MATLAB installed with the Signal Processing and Statistics and Machine learning toolboxes, The scripts works with MATLAB 2019a.
 If there are any issues with other versions of MATLAB, please update it in the issues

 Additonal toolboxes required:
 EEGLAB: Download the latest release from https://sccn.ucsd.edu/eeglab/index.php.
-I used eeglab14_1_2b.
+I used eeglab14_1_2b. **I checked with the new version of EEGLAB (EEGLAB_2019) and all the scripts works fine with it **

 ERPLAB: Download from https://erpinfo.org/erplab.
 I used ERPLAB v7.0.0